-- All visitors must be wearing proper face covering prior to entering any building and it must be worn at all times when a six (6) foot social distance cannot be maintained. - All visitors check in at the respective location of our schools for temperature screening and to fill out the COVID-19 CHECK-IN SCREENING.
+- All visitors must be wearing proper face covering prior to entering any building and it must be worn at all times while in indoor common areas. - All visitors check in at the respective location of our schools for temperature screening and to fill out the COVID-19 CHECK-IN SCREENING.
 The visitors must sign in with their identification through the Raptor system for a visitor badge.
-This will indicate to all other Security locations that the visitor has been screened. - No visitor should enter a building unless necessary.
-All meetings should be held outside or via virtual meetings when possible.

-- All visitors must sign in and out at the main entrance of each building stating their destination at that building for contact tracing.
+This will indicate to all other Security locations that the visitor has been screened. - All visitors must sign in and out at the main entrance of each building stating their destination at that building for contact tracing.
 All visitors should be accompanied by a staff member. - Should a visitor become ill while on campus, they must alert the staff member they are visiting to report the issue and then immediately seek medical attention. - At the end of each day, the receptionist/designee must scan the sign-in/out documents.